Home

 General content

 This course gives an intuitive introduction to machine learning both in theory and practice.
-The course has two main parts.
-The first part will cover “Machine learning: What is it?” and describe how it allows the discovery of knowledge from data.
-Since data is the fuel that drives machine learning, we will dive into data management where description of organization, storage, cleansing, filtration, and preparation of data collected and used in research projects will be explained.
-To handle practical examples of data management and machine learning, R software will be used.
-R will be approached from a beginner mind-set with a walk through the creation and execution of your first R scripts.
+The course has three parts.
+The first is a brief, introductory lecture to the software “R”, which will be used to han-dle the practical examples of data management and machine learning.
+The second part will cover “Machine learning: What is it?” and describe how it allows the discovery of knowledge from data.
+Since data is the fuel that drives machine learning, we will dive into data management where descrip-tion of organization, storage, cleansing, filtration, and preparation of data collected and used in re-search projects will be explained.
 In machine learning, multiple topics including data as a source for future decision-making, supervised and unsupervised learning techniques will be covered.

-The second part includes a group project where PhD candidates will work together on datasets, either of their choice (i.e., PhD-related) or open datasets, and apply machine learning techniques to distill interesting patterns and knowledge.
-Candidates will be given 3 weeks to work on the project and present their results in the class.
+The third part includes a group project where PhD candidates will work together on datasets, either of their choice (i.e., PhD-related) or open datasets, and apply machine learning techniques to distill in-teresting patterns and knowledge.
+Candidates will be given 3 weeks to work on the project and pre-sent their results in the class.

 The course will have a maximum capacity of 20 students.